 Different Councils, Different Rules

-Not all Australian councils handle this issue the same way:
+Another think to consider is that now all local councils handle this issue the same way:

 Stricter councils may: